FAQ & Tips

 Should I bring my own gear or can I rent?

 If you are planning on flying to Montana, we would recommend renting gear from one of our ski shops, as checking ski luggage tends to be expensive.
 However, if you plan to drive, bringing your own ski gear is a great option.
 On-the-mountain cabins, lodges, and condos all offer free (and safe) equipment storage.
-View rental information.

-When should I ski Big Sky?
+When should I visit Big Sky?

 For a printable list of clothing recommendations, click here.